-The online catalog, WebVoyage, is available from any computer with Internet access.
-WebVoyage catalog includes holdings from the Maki Library, Northern Michigan University, Lake Superior State University, and Gogebic Community College.
-You may also access our e-book collection directly through WebVoyage on campus, off of campus you may view e-books remotely by entering your username and password when prompted.
+The online catalog, Primo, is available from any computer with Internet access.
+The catalog includes holdings from the Maki Library, Northern Michigan University and Lake Superior State University.
+The new catalog (Fall 2020) provides one access point to search items owned by the library in physical form and electronic form.
+BOTH books and journal articles can be located through one search.
+You may also access our e-book collection directly through the catalog on campus, off of campus you may view e-books remotely by entering your username and password when prompted.

 The library subscribes to a number of print and electronic periodicals.
 The newest issues of print magazines and journals are reserved for Faculty, older issues may be checked out for 3 days.
-You can find the titles of both periodicals and journals in print and electronically through the Full Text Finder (formerly the AtoZ Journal locator), located on the library’s main webpage.
-The Full Text Finder provides information on the journal’s coverage dates in individual databases and directly links to e-journals.
+You can find the titles of both periodicals and journals in print and electronically through the Journal Search, located on the top of the library’s catalog banner.

 COMPUTERS & INTERNET ACCESS

 The Library has more than 20 Internet-accessible computers available for students and others to use.
 Academic use has priority over recreational use, students have priority over community courtsey card patrons.
 All of the computers have Microsoft Office software installed.
 Faculty and staff may print for free from library computers.
 Students are given two print and copy cards per semester; each is worth 96 pages.
 Color copies or prints will be worth 2 pages.
 Please ask at the front desk about printing in color.
 Community members and guests are charged 5 cents per page, or a printer card may be purchased for $2.00.
 If you would like to bring your class to the Library to use the computers, please contact us and we will reserve an appropriate number of computers for use by your students.